Our experience of life, especially through childhood, can affect how we think, feel and relate, both towards ourselves and others.

 Over time, we can begin to reflect on and recover from difficult life experiences.
 In this way, a talking therapy provides an opportunity to see ourselves from other perspectives.
 Gradually, in day-to-day life and within therapy, old patterns of relating can be given up and new ones can be developed.

 Arrangements such as availability, regular appointment times, affordable fees, frequency of sessions, payment arrangements, and similar issues can be discussed at this point, but are usually best left until after the first couple of sessions when we will more of a sense of your needs.
 The first few sessions provide an opportunity for you to speak about what has been troubling you, both recently and in the past, and to discuss what type of psychotherapy might be most useful for you.
+Fees for regular appointments are thought about together and mutually agreed after our first few meetings.

 With a background of nearly thirty years experience, I work with adults as a Jungian analyst, psychotherapist, group analyst and Mentalisation Based Treatment (MBT) practitioner.
 I provide a variety of ways of working therapeutically with: